Drilling techniques

 ROTOSONIC DRILLING

-In this advanced form of drilling, high-frequency resonance energy is generated in the Sonic drill head by two rotating weights and transmitted along the drill pipe to the bit.
-In roto-sonic drilling, the drill bit rotates at the same time, so that the resonance energy is evenly distributed between the bit and the material to be drilled.
-This allows us to drill almost all formations (from clay, gravel and sand to rock) with maximum productivity.
+Sonic drilling is a highly advanced drilling technique that utilizes high-frequency resonance energy generated in the Sonic drill head by two rotating weights and transmitted along the drill pipe to the bit.
+Unlike other drilling techniques, sonic drilling rotates the drill bit at the same time, so that the resonance energy is evenly distributed between the bit and the material to be drilled.
+This allows us to drill almost all formations, from clay, gravel, and sand to rock, with maximum efficiency and productivity.

 PERCUSSION (BAILER) DRILLING

-A bailer is a pipe with a cutting edge at the bottom and a horizontal valve just above it.
-Because the pipe moves up and down, the loose material collects in the bailer.
+Bailer drilling is a technique that involves using a pipe with a cutting edge at the bottom and a horizontal valve just above it to collect loose material.
+As the pipe is moved up and down, the loose material is collected in the bailer.
 The valve mechanism ensures that the drilled material does not fall back into the borehole when the bailer is raised.
-Because the pipes are drawn in a very controlled way, we are able to apply sampling tubes and seals very accurately.
-Since this drilling technique only works below the groundwater level, we pre-drill with an agave drill.
+This technique is typically used below the groundwater level, and as such, we use an agave drill for pre-drilling.

-We can carry out bailer drilling to a depth of more than 50 metres with a maximum diameter of 324 mm.
-In our carefully conducted bailer drilling, the soil samples, although very disturbed, can still be used for profile tracing.
-In very heterogeneous soils the profile tracing is less reliable than in homogeneous soils.
-The strongly disturbed samples from the bailer are usually not suitable for sampling.
-However, with the aid of a coring apparatus, we can take an undisturbed sample at the desired depth after removal of the bailer.
+Our team can carry out bailer drilling to depths of more than 50 metres, with a maximum diameter of 324 mm.
+Although the soil samples collected through bailer drilling are typically very disturbed, they can still be used for profile tracing in homogeneous soils.
+In very heterogeneous soils, the profile tracing may be less reliable.
+While the strongly disturbed samples from the bailer are usually not suitable for sampling, we can use a coring apparatus to take an undisturbed sample at the desired depth after removal of the bailer.
+Our bailer drilling is carefully conducted, and we take great care to ensure that the sampling tubes and seals are applied accurately.

 DIRECT-PUSH AND HAMMER DRILLING